mrpossoms/playdate-C-API-sfx/README.md

 make
 ```

-This will produce a director `wav.pdx` which can be loaded in the Playdate Simulator or on a physical Playdate device.
+This will produce a directory `wav.pdx` which can be loaded in the Playdate Simulator or on a physical Playdate device.

 ## Sample Usage